 This Korean vegan mayo would be delicious on a Buddha bowl, sandwich or even just on plain old rice.

-can i meal prep these korean vegan stuffed sweet potatoes in advance?
+can i meal prep these sweet potatoes in advance?

 Yes, you can make the stuffing for the stuffed sweet potatoes 3 days ahead and the mayo 5 days ahead, and keep in sealed containers (separate) in the fridge.
 Then when you want to serve, stuff the sweet potatoes and bake them off until golden.
 Finish with the Korean mayo and enjoy!